ll1a4x/writeups/ctf/thm_nahamstore/thm_nahamstore.md

 ## SSRF (Task 9)

-SSRF by redirecting to the internal subdomain: `internal-api`
+SSRF: redirecting to visit the internal subdomain: `internal-api`
 - In burpsuite, visit `http://nahamstore.thm/product?id=1`
 	- Click `Check Stock` to interject the request
 	- We can see the POST parameters `product_id` and `server`